-What’s the Effect on My Right to Visit My Grandchildren if they Move to Canada?
+What’s the Effect on My Right to See Grandchildren if they Move to Canada?

 My adult son moved from California to Edmonton, Canada.
 He is not married to the girl he has been living with for almost five years and with whom he has children.
 What rights do I have as a grandparent to see the children?
 What rights does my son have as an American, regarding his children, if he comes back to the United States?
 Can he get the children passports to come to the states?
 Do I have a right to see them if they were to split up?